suhasHere/moq-drafts/moq-catalog/draft-nandakumar-moq-catalog.md

 --- abstract

 Media over QUIC Transport (MOQT) defines a publish/subscribe based unified media delivery protocol for delivering media for streaming and interactive applications over QUIC.
-This specification defines an interoperable Catalog specification for streaming formats implementing the MoQ Base Protocol.
+This specification defines an interoperable Catalog specification for streaming formats implementing the MOQ Transport Protocol.

 --- middle

 # Introduction

-The MOQ Base Protocol [MOQTransport] defines a media transport protocol that utilizes the QUIC network protocol [QUIC] and WebTransport[WebTrans] to move objects between publishers, subscribers and intermediaries.
-Subscription IDs are used to identify available tracks.
+MOQT [MOQTransport] defines a media transport protocol that utilizes the QUIC network protocol [QUIC] and WebTransport[WebTrans] to move objects between publishers, subscribers and intermediaries.
+Track IDs are used to identify available tracks.
 The mapping of media characteristics to objects, as well as relative prioritization of those objects, is defined by a separate MoQ Streaming Format specification.
-Multiple streaming formats can operate concurrently over MoQ base protocol.
-Each streaming format defines its own catalog definition.
-This document provides normative requirements for these catalog definitions to ensure their compatibility across networks implementing the MoQ Base Protocol.
+Each streaming format identifies c Multiple streaming formats can operate concurrently over MoQT protocol.
+This document specifies normative requirements for these catalog definitions to ensure their compatibility across networks implementing the MoQ Base Protocol.

+This specification defines JSON encoded Catalog.

 * {{catalog}} describes the MoQ Catalog format including examples.
-* {{packaging}} describes
+* {{packaging}} describes various packaging form

 # Conventions and Definitions